-Mercedes Benz ML430 owners have reported 4 problems linked to automatic transmission (under the power train category).
+Mercedes Benz ML430 owners have reported 4 problems related to automatic transmission (under the power train category).

-The car was a 2000 Mercedes Benz Ml430.
-VIN of the vehicle was 4JGAB72E4X_.
 In July 2001 transmission pan gasket was leaking and had to be replaced.
 At this time transmission is leaking again, dealer determined that pump has to be replaced.
-This problem occurred on 07/19/01.

 See all problems of the 2000 Mercedes Benz ML430.

-The car involved was a 1999 Mercedes Benz Ml430.
 I had just filled vehicle and boat being towed with gas and was crossing 4-lane divided highway to enter highway.
 Upon completion of turn onto highway I stepped on the gas to gain normal speed and not impeed the now approaching stream of traffic.
 As I depressed the gas, the engine would rev slightly but without any increase in speed.
 The traffic is now quickly gaining on me with the boat and trailer and I am affraid that an accident might occur if the car does not begin to gain more speed.
 As I continue to add more and more gas, the car suddenly down shifts and jumps forward with a lurch and I quickly lessen the gas so as not to cause damage with the boat.
 Iam able now to accelerate normally and quickly gain speed before being any more of a problem for other traffic.
-This happened while having just made a normal left turn onto the highway.
-It was 06/16/2001 when this automatic transmission issue occurred. .
+This happened while having just made a normal left turn onto the highway. .
 Read more...